littleroot/httpserver/README.md

 		certFile: string,
 		keyFile: string
 	},
-	// wellKnown specifies an optional directory to serve over HTTP at
+	// acmeChallenge specifies an optional directory to serve over HTTP at
-	// at the URL /.well-known/.
-Typically one of its subdirectories contains
+	// at the path /.well-known/acme-challenge/.
-	// ACME challenges to serve; this tends to be useful when manually
-	// creating certificates.
-	wellKnown: string
+	acmeChallenge: string
 }
 ```